Maximum Spontaneous Magnetization and Nambu-Goldstone Mode

 Here, if necessary, we take a suitable sequence of finite lattices $\Lambda$ going to $\ze^d$ so that the right-hand side yields the maximum magnetization for the infinite-volume ground state $\omega$, and we choose the sequence of the limit $B\searrow 0$ so that the limit converges to some value $m_{\rm s}$ in the set of all of the accumulation points.
 Further, consider a state,

 where we take the sequence of the weak$^\ast$-limit $B\searrow 0$ so that

-with the same value $m_{\rm s}$ as in above {from} (\ref{mPhi0B}) and (\ref{ms}).
-Then, one can easily check that the state $\omega_{\Phi_0(+0)}$ is an infinite-volume ground state in the case of the external magnetic field $B=0$.
+with the same value $m_{\rm s}$ as in above {from} (\ref{mPhi0B}), (\ref{ms0}), (\ref{omegaPhi00}) and (\ref{ms}).
+As we explained in Sec.~\ref{ZeroTempThms}, the state $\omega_{\Phi_0(+0)}$ is an infinite-volume ground state in the case of the external magnetic field $B=0$.
 Since the right-hand side of (\ref{m}) gives the maximum spontaneous magnetization over all of the infinite-volume ground states from the assumption, we have

 This implies that the above value $m_{\rm s}$ is always equal to the maximum magnetization for the state $\omega$, irrespective of the sequence of the limit $B\searrow 0$.
 In particular, when the state $\omega$ is translationally invariant with period 2, the quantity $\omega(O^{(\Lambda)})/|\Lambda|$ does not depend on the size of the lattice $\Lambda$.
 Therefore, we do not need to choose the above suitable sequence of finite lattices $\Lambda$ for the inequality (\ref{m}).
 This implies that $m_{\rm s}$ is equal to the maximum spontaneous magnetization over all of the translationally invariant infinite-volume ground states, irrespective of the sequences of finite lattices $\Lambda$ going to $\ze^d$ in the weak${^\ast}$-limit for the state $\omega_{\Phi_0(B)}$ of (\ref{omegaPhi0B}).
 Moreover, if we choose the appropriate sequence of finite lattices $\Lambda$ going to $\ze^d$ so that the right-hand side of the above inequality (\ref{m}) yields the maximum magnetization for the infinite-volume ground state $\omega$, similarly we have that $m_{\rm s}$ is equal to the maximum spontaneous magnetization over all of the infinite-volume ground states which are not necessarily translationally invariant.
 This completes the proof of Theorem~\ref{thm:sponmag}.